PatCapon39/nextflow-seqera/main/acceptable-use.md

         - Corruption of or disruption to data stored on the Service, or to the data of another user
         - Disruption to other users
         - Introduction or transmission of malware into the system.
-6. Other uses of Service are only permitted with the written permission of the Australian Nextflow Seqera Service Manager (contact via <seqera@biocommons.org.au>).
+6. Other uses of the Service are only permitted with the written permission of the Australian Nextflow Seqera Service Manager (contact via <seqera@biocommons.org.au>).